Meeting calendars and proceedings for each of our Board's can be accessed in the following section.

 - stakeholder views.

-- Boards may, however, consider some matters relating to a standard in a non-public session.
-This would be the case, if, in the Chair’s view (whose opinion shall be final), any of the following apply:
+- Boards may consider some matters relating to a standard in a non-public session.
+Examples include;

-- The material being discussed has originated from outside the XRB and the authors have applied a confidential status to that material;
+- Material being discussed has been externally produced and the authors have applied a confidential status to that material;

-- The material being discussed is the subject of non-public government decision-making processes;
+- The material is the subject of non-public government decision-making processes;

 - Discussion of the matter in public is likely to result in legal prejudice; or